ESCC’s Programs

 Level: Technical/Experienced

-Crew Supervisor or Assistant Crew Lead positions support all ESCC seasonal programs through administrative duties, logistical assistance, member and staff support, and partner communications.
-Those in leadership roles will guide, support, and assist a crew of 5-12 members, ages 18-30, on our Range Crews, including SEKI-CC, or our WILDLands technical trail crews.
-Leaders are responsible for modeling and ensuring work performance, safety, and crew well-being.
-They will work with ESCC staff to implement operating policies as outlined in the crew member handbook and all other necessary operational policies and procedures.
+Crew Supervisor positions support all ESCC seasonal programs through administrative duties, logistical assistance, member and staff support, and partner communications.
+Those in leadership roles will guide, support, and assist a crew of 5-12 members, ages 18-30, on our Range Crews or WILDlands Technical Trail Crews.
+Leads are responsible for modeling and ensuring work performance, safety, and crew well-being.
+They will work with ESCC staff to implement operating policies as outlined in the Crew Member Handbook and all other necessary operational policies and procedures.

 Packer Internship